edwarnicke/dl/README.md

     tar -xzvf - -C /opt
 ```

-or extract a particular file:
+## Extract a particular file
+To unpack the tarball to a particular directory and extract only specified files
 ```bash
 GO111MODULE=on go run github.com/edwarnicke/dl ${url to tar.gz} | tar -xzvf - -C ${directory to unpack in} ${list of files in your tarball you want to extract}
 ```

-Example:
+### Example

 ```bash
 GO111MODULE=on go run github.com/edwarnicke/dl \